Contact: Susie McCarthy

 And that is how I got started teaching yoga!

 I’ve come a long way since then.
 The main focus of my on-going learning has been how best to assist people with stress and pain management and that has been a focus in my yoga teaching.
 It would be a very rare occurrence to come to a class of mine that doesn't incorporate yoga nidra as I am a great believer in how much it can help everyone who has a busy lifestyle, is stressed or in pain.
-I am now a Registered Yoga Therapist with a focus on pain management, stress management and restless legs syndrome.
+I am now a Registered Yoga Therapist with a focus on pain management, stress management and breathing issues.

 For a link to Yoga Australia, showing my membership and qualifications please click here.